20 BEST Things To Do In Kelowna (British Columbia)

 A stroll through Quail’s Gate Winery

 Kelowna is located in the Okanagan Valley and one of the best places to visit in British Columbia.
 This lively community is a must-see destination that does not lack activity options.
+The name “Kelowna” originates from the Syilx First Nations word for a grizzly bear.
+In fact, Kelowna and surrounding areas are on the traditional land of the Syilx and Okanagan people and are located on Treaty 8 Territory.

-Kelowna was founded in 1905 with a population of only 600.
+Kelowna was *officially* founded in 1905 with a population of only 600.
 Today, Kelowna has grown to a population of approximately 132,000!

-It has a wide assortment of activities to choose from, whether you’re looking to relax and unwind, chase the thrill, spend time in the water, or immerse yourself in nature.
+It offers a wide assortment of activities, whether you’re looking to relax and unwind, chase the thrill, spend time in the water, or immerse yourself in nature.

 The Best Things To Do In Kelowna